My reason nourishes my faith

 Betty Eadie

-I've found that the people I most admire in this world are people of great religious faith--people who recognize not only the existence of God, but also the goodness and the Love and the caring of God.
+I've found that the people I most admire in this world tend to be--but aren't always--people of great religious faith, people who recognize not only the existence of God, but also the goodness and the Love and the caring of God.
 These people walk in peace, and I find that their lives aren't at all troubled by the things that go on around them--they deal with those things, and they deal with them effectively, not spending time worrying "Why is this happening to poor me?"

 I must admit that my faith is often of the shaky kind, but as time goes on and I learn more from these role models, I grow to learn that my faith is what I make it.
 If I have faith that God will provide, then I'll find ways to keep on, no matter what the circumstances.
 If I don't have faith in God, then my faith must ultimately fall in people, and I know from experience that that kind of faith will fall short as people let us down time and time again.
 People have let me down; God never has.
 I see this fact far too often in retrospect, but I'm working at seeing it all day, every day.
 I know that working at developing my faith is work that will develop my life in a way that will make it beautiful and fulfilling.